 - Martian Successor Nadesico's Magical Girl parody Show Within a Show, Magical Princess Natural Lychee, includes an antagonist of the titular character who is named Rambutan.
 (Lychee and Rambutan are both Asian tropical fruits.)

 - In Yes!
-Precure 5, the mascots are all named after food; Coco and Nuts (their names are a pun on 'coconut'), Milk, Syrup, and don't even get me started on the royals.
+Precure 5, the mascots are all named after food; Coco and Nuts (their names are a pun on 'coconut'), Milk, Syrup.
+All the Palmier Kingdom inhabitants, simply put.

 - Similarly, in Fresh Pretty Cure!, not only the mascots, Chiffon and Tart (not the ones mentioned above), follow the same pattern, but the Cures also do, as their Cure forms are named after fruits: Cure Peach, Cure Berry, Cure Pine (as in 'pineapple', not 'pine tree'), and Cure Passion (as in 'passionfruit').

-- Early in One Piece, Usopp's "pirate crew" is made of 3 little boys named Carrot, Pepper, and Onion.
+- Early on in the manga, Usopp's "pirate crew" is made of 3 little boys named Ninjin/Carrot, Piiman/Pepper, and Tamanegi/Onion.
 Their hairstyles resemble the food they're named after.

 - In Urusei Yatsura, there is a group of Unknown Rivals to Lum, Oyuki, and Benten.
 They are named Sugar, Ginger, and Pepper.

-- Most of the characters (and all of the place names) in Jing King Of Bandits are named for alcoholic beverages.
-"Jing" is actually supposed to be "Gin" (the spelling is intentional on the author's part, since "Gin" would connote a much different pronunciation in Japanese); Kir (Jing's bird sidekick) is a liqueur; and their signature attack "Kir Royale" is a cocktail made with said liqueur.
+- Most of the characters (and all of the place names) in King of Bandit Jing are named for alcoholic beverages.
+"Jing" is actually supposed to be "Gin" (the spelling is intentional on the author's part, since "Gin" would connote a much different pronunciation in Japanese); Kir (Jing's bird sidekick) is a cocktail of creme de cassis and white wine; and their signature attack "Kir Royale" is a variant of the cocktail made with sparkling wine.

 - One of the Sailor Moon movies has a team of villains who are all named after sweet items.